rafaelnsantos/blog/blog/atomic-design-with-react-and-nextjs.md

 ---
 title: Atomic Design with React and NextJS
 date: 2020-10-23T17:37:51.355Z
+meta:
-metaTitle: Atomic Design with React and NextJS
+  title: Atomic Design with React and NextJS
-metaDescription: There are many ways to define a component, but we choose to use   the atomic design in our projects to organize our code.
+  description: There are many ways to define a component, but we choose to
+    use the atomic design in our projects to organize our code.
 This post talks about   some of the benefits of using this design pattern.
-metaImage: uploads/atomicdesign.png
+  image: uploads/atomicdesign.png
 tags:
   - atomic design
   - react